vinaydhegde/DevopsTree-Kubernetes/README.md

 # Run a microservice in Kubernetes
-Deploy and Run *DevopsTree* app in Kubernetes 'DevopsTree' is a Flask based Microservice (along with Postgres & React.js) developed for demoing Kuberenetes.
+Deploy and Run *DevopsTree* app in Kubernetes.
+*DevopsTree* is a Flask based Microservice (along with Postgres & React.js) developed for demoing Kuberenetes.

 Dependencies: